-I am in no doubt that each and everyone of us has at some point thought that they would like to change something politically.
+I am in no doubt that each and every one of us has at some point thought that they would like to change something politically.
 Moreover, I fairly sure that many people have wondered what they would do if they were in charge.
 Perhaps even wondering if they could transform the British economy.

 I am no different – and this is my 5 simple things we can do in the UK to get the economy back on track and encourage a better financial future for everyone.